JonathanEleiott/tech-presentations/README.md

 ## Helpful Tips

-- Don't have a distracting background
+- Don't have a distracting background.
+Use one of the following...
   - Blur your background
   - Solid color background
   - Consistent background
 - Mic and volume check before presentation
 - No background noise
-- Have only one person share their screen
+- Have only one person share their screen and have them do the demo
+  - Do not keep clicking around after the demo portion is completed
 - Share sound if the audience needs to hear your computer
 - Use fluctuation in your voice and motion in your hands when you talk
   - Don't overdue it